dev-bootcamp-2019/final-project-hansenlin/design_pattern_desicions.md

-##Design Patters
+## Contract Design Patterns

-there are 4 contracts
+There are 4 contracts in the project.

-- The LeagueFactory contract is only supposed to keep track and deploy Players contracts
+- The LeagueFactory contract's only job is to keep track of and deploy new Players contracts.

-- The Players contract is an ERC721 token that keeps track of which address has which players; adding and dropping players happes here.
+- The Players contract is an ERC721 based token contract that keeps track of which addresses owns which players; adding and dropping players happens here.

-- The Players logic contract implements the functions inside the Players contract for the purposes of upgradability.
+- The Players logic contract implements the functions inside the Players contract for the purposes of upgradability; this also consequently makes the Players contract much lighter.

 - The League contract keeps track of organizing games, rosters, and standings among the teams.
+Note that this contract has no control over the players (non-funglible tokens) at all.

 These decisions were made so that the the contracts are more flexible and upgradable.